bansicloud/fix-the-internet/README.md

 * split browsers between static content and applications

 ## What's working
-Things that the internet does give us (though used improperly these can carry problems)
+Things the internet give us (though used improperly these can carry problems)
 * convenience
 * entertainment
 * choice